top of page

 Sound Desensitization

 Puppies are born blind and deaf.
 When they are born, the senses that help them navigate initially are their smell and touch.
-They begin to hear around 3 weeks old.
-We begin to introduce an array of sounds and noises that they will experience in the future, conditioning their nervous systems to be familiar with them.
-Our goal is for them to be less prone to startle and fear, in turn, leading to more secure and well-adjusted companions.
+They begin to hear around 2-3 weeks old.
+We will introduce an array of sounds and noises, conditioning their nervous systems, so they will be familiar with them.
+Our goal is for them to be less prone to startle and fear, leading to more secure and well-adjusted companions.

-Around 3-4 weeks, before their 1st '”fear period" (which happens around week 5), we will continue to desensitize them to louder noises so we can evoke a "startle and recovery reflex" which is quite normal and actually very healthy for the developing autonomic nervous system, the aspect of the nervous system responsible for fight, flight and freeze behavior.
+Around 3-4 weeks, before their 1st '”fear period" (which happens around week 5), we will continue to desensitize them to louder noises so we can evoke a "startle and recovery reflex" which is quite normal and actually very healthy for developing a flexible sympathetic branch of the autonomic nervous system, the aspect of the nervous system responsible for fight, flight and freeze behavior.
 This will help them to better deal with noises that are loud and unexpected.
 Our desire is for them not to be frightened of common loud noises like thunderstorms, fireworks, machinery, or sirens.
-Our program hopes to develop well-rounded dogs that can confidently navigate the rich world around them.
+Our program is designed to develop well-rounded dogs that can confidently navigate the rich world around them.

 Introduction to Potty/Crate Training

 We want the best start for our puppies no matter what life they will be entering.
-Our dogs will be entering into all sorts of living situations, from service dogs, therapy dogs, and emotional support dogs, to family dogs!
-We hope to have given you a glimpse into the time, energy, and mostly love and compassion that we will be investing in these beautiful beings.
+Our dogs will be entering into all sorts of living situations, from service dogs, therapy dogs, emotional support dogs, and family dogs!
+We hope to have given you a glimpse into the time, energy, and mostly love and compassion that we are investing in these beautiful beings.
 We send them into the world with the greatest hope that they will make an impactful imprint on the hearts of many, especially yours!

 bottom of page